podondra/gym-rl/post/reinforcement-learning.md

 depends on how many time steps ago it was observed (\\(n - i\\)).
 The weight decays exponentially with respect to exponent \\(1 - \alpha\\) therefore it is called *exponential recency-weighted average*.

+### Optimistic Initial Values

+All methods metioned above are biased by their intial estimate \\(Q\_1(a)\\).
+In the case of the sample-average methods the bias disappear after each action is selected but for method with constant \\(\alpha\\) is pernament though descreasing.
+It is easy way to supply prior knowledge to the algorithm.

+Initial values might be simple way to encourage exploration.
+If they are set very optimistic whichever action is selected its reward is less thant the starting estimate thus the agent will switch to other actions.
+This simple technique is called *optimistic intial values* and is only usefull for stationary problems.